kunigami/kunigami.github.io/blog/_posts/2021-11-16-a-simple-key-logger.md

 ## Daemon

-We want to make sure our binary run all times, including when the computer is restarted.
+We want to make sure our binary runs all times, including when the computer is restarted.
 We can use [launchd](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) for this.

 First we need to register it via a configuration file.
-The configuration will have an ID, for example `com.joe.keylogger`, which is also going to be the same of the file, with extension `.plist`.
+The configuration will have an ID, for example `com.joe.keylogger`, which is also going to be the name of the file, with extension `.plist`.
 We'll add this file in under our user folder, `/Users/joe/Library/LaunchAgents/com.joe.keylogger.plist`:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>